HeeebsInc/AngiogramBlockageDetection/README.md

 ### Future Directions
 - experiment ridge detection, piece-wise normalization, Harris corner detection and the rolling algorithm
 - use segmentation networks and other machine learning approached to generate similar or better results
+- make the function [_find_if_close](program.py) for calculating the euclidean distance between two contours faster
+- Test with images that are smaller than (500,500) without having to resize them to larger dimensions